iknowjason/GHOSTSPlayground/README.md

 ## Overview

-Automated Emulation is a simple terraform template creating a customizable and automated Breach and Attack Simulation lab.
-It automically builds the following resources hosted in AWS:
+GHOSTS Security Playground is a terraform template creating a lab implementation of the GHOSTS NPC User simulation framework.
+Additionally, it builds some capabilities for an AD pentest lab or Detection Engineering.
+GHOSTS Playground is customizable and builds the following resources hosted in AWS:

+* GHOSTS version 8.0 server with API and Grafana dashboards pre-loaded
+* One Active Directory Domain Controller loaded with 1,000 AD users, groups, and OUs
-* One Linux server deploying Caldera and VECTR (vectr.io)
+* One Elastic server with Kibana
-* Linux Server:  The latest Caldera 5.0 with Magma VueJS web application
-* One Windows Client (Windows Server 2022) auto-configured for Caldera agent deployment, and other Red & Blue tools
+* One Windows Client (Windows Server 2022) with automated deployment of the following:
+* Windows Client: GHOSTS version 8.0 client with customizable timeline and app configuration
-* Windows Client:  Atomic Red Team (ART) automated deployment
+* Atomic Red Team (ART)
-* Windows Client:  Sysmon automated deployment
+* Windows Client:  Sysmon with customizable config

-See the **Features and Capabilities** section for more details.

-## Key Differences

-This lab differs from other popular ```Cyber Ranges``` in its design and philosophy.
-No secondary tools like Ansible are necessary.
-Feel free to use them if you like.
-But they aren't required for configuration management.
-Instead of using 3rd party configuration management tools, this lab uses terraform providers (AWS SDK) and builtin AWS features (```user data```).
-You don't have to rely on a secondary agent or deal with outdated libraries or networking issues with agentless push or updating a secondary tool that causes issues over time.
-This increases ```stability, consistency, and speed``` for building and configuring cloud resources.
-Use terraform, bash, and powershell to build and configure.
-A small user-data script is pushed into the system and runs.
-Individual configuration management scripts are uploaded to an S3 bucket.
-The master script instructs the system which smaller scripts to run which builds the system.
-With good documentation, the location of these scripts should make it easy to add and customize.
+* Windows Client:  Automatically sends logs to Elastic via Winlogbeat client
+* Windows Client:  Active Directory Domain Joined

 See the **Features and Capabilities** section for more details.

 ## Requirements and Setup